ankitects/anki/docs/protobuf.md

 ### Rust

 Anki uses the [protobuf crate](https://docs.rs/protobuf/latest/protobuf/index.html).
-It's documentation is not particularly useful, but it doesn't have to: From within `anki/rslib` run `cargo doc --open --document-private-items`.
+Its documentation is not particularly useful, but it doesn't have to: From within `anki/rslib` run `cargo doc --open --document-private-items`.
 Inside the `pb` module you will find all generated Rust types and their implementations.